 Welcome to this second article about the Isolani.
 We are studying a great game played by Lev Polugaevsky against Anatoly Lutokov in 1957.
+This game shows how Polugaevsky uses the isolated pawn to build an attack.

 In the first article, we saw how Polugaevsky developed his pieces in a simple yet harmonious way and how we played to maximize the power of the Isolani.
 This article starts from the point where White got the Isolani pawn structure and how he maximized its potential ot launch a deadly attack on the black King.
 We will also see how hard it is to actually defend correctly when you are under pressure.